 A sign language interpreter is a licensed professional who facilitates communication in the classroom for a student who is deaf/hard of hearing.
 The interpreter is bound by the Professional Code of Conduct for Sign Language interpreters, through the Registry of Interpreters for the Deaf.
 There will be two interpreters if your class is two hours or more.
 The interpreter is present only for the purpose of facilitating communication.
 Please do not ask the interpreter for their opinion or to perform additional tasks other than interpreting.
 You will be sent an email that there will be a student who is deaf in your class and that a sign language interpreter will be present.

 What is a Frequency Modulation system?
 The FM system is equipment used in the classroom to amplify the lecture and classroom experience for the student with a hearing loss.
 The professor wears a simple lapel attached microphone which allows the student to directly hear the professor’s voice.
 The signal from the microphone is transmitted to the student’s headphones, through a receiver.
 This blocks out distracting sounds within the classroom.
 This has no impact on the other students in class.

-Direct the student to Student Access and Accommodation Services.
+Direct the student to SAAS.
 We will work with the student to determine which type of seating will best accommodate their needs.
 There may be a table placed for use by a student who uses a wheelchair.
 A specific chair may be placed for a student who has a medical or a physical need.
 As the faculty, you will receive an email from us letting you know that there will be a chair and/or table placed in your classroom and the name of the student who will be using that equipment.